andrewfargo/mp-games-maven/README.md

 ## Acknowledgements:

+Wordle is a game initially hosted on the website <https://powerlanguage.co.uk> which is now owned and hosted by the New York Times: <https://www.nytimes.com/games/wordle/index.html>.

 Implementation of Matrices comes from Khanh's Mini Project 6 submission, you may view the code at <https://github.com/khanhdo05/mp-matrices-maven>.

+The wordlist consists of the first 430 words of Donald Knuth's Stanford GraphBase file sgb-words.txt; the checklist is all 5757.
+These were introduced as supplements to Donald Knuth's *The Art of Computer Programming*, Volume 4: Combinatorial Algorithms.
+You may find these words, and other Stanford GraphBase items, here: <https://www-cs-faculty.stanford.edu/~knuth/sgb.html>

+*A note on the words:* As the words go further into the file (thus rarer), contain explatives.
+While I don't agree with the choice of including explative words in an educational resource, I hope that since it is the unabridged version of Donald Knuth's list, it is acceptable.

 ## Source: